Sosu Seowon: History

-In 1542, during the 37th year of King Jungjong's reign (1506–44) of the Joseon Dynasty, the magistrate of Punggi County and Confucian scholar, Ju Se-bung, built Baekundong Seowon, renamed to Sosu Seowon in 1550, to honor the peaceful times of Goryeo.
-Also in 1550, during the reign of King Myeongjong of the Joseon Dynasty, Toegye Yi Hwang established Sosu Seowon as the first legislated private institute of Korea.
+During the Joseon period in 1542, the magistrate of Punggi County Chu Sebung established this seowon, which was initially called "Baegundong Seowon" (백운동서원; 白雲洞書院).
+It was renamed to "Sosu Seowon" in 1550.
+That year, Yi Hwang established Sosu Seowon as the first legislated private institute of Korea.

 During the Joseon era (1392–1910), Korean Buddhism suffered heavy persecution.
 Many temples were closed and the buildings repurposed.
 Sosu Seowon originally had been a Buddhist temple and then became a private academy.

-Today
+Description

 On the right of the Sosu Seowon entrance is the Okgyesu, a stream of the Nakdong River coming from Mt.
 Sobaek.
 Inside Sosu Seowon's auditorium is a 'Sosu Seowon' sign engraved by King Myeongjong.
 Behind the auditorium there are Jikbangjae, Ilshinjae, Hakgujae and Jirakjae.
 On the east side are the Seogo, the portrait of Anhyang (National Treasure No.111) painted at the end of Goryeo Dynasty, and the Munseong Tomb where the Daesungjisung King Munseon's Jeonjwado (National Treasure No.485) is enshrined.